 This phase is for people who wish to step up their development and become professional coaches.

 At the end of this phase, you’ll be a fully qualified certified coach who can offer services to a wide variety of clients (private and corporate ones).

-During this phase, you’ll continue to coach real clients, and develop to be able to help people with more complicated and challenging issues (compared with those who you’ve helped during the foundation phase).
+During this phase, you’ll continue to coach real clients and develop to be able to help people with more complicated and challenging issues (compared with those whom you’ve helped during the foundation phase).

 - Being a confident and self-regulated professional coach practitioner who is working in the community.